bmunro-peralex/redmine_omniauth_gitlab/README.md

 ```

 Restart the redmine

 ```console
 /path/to/redmine/ctlscript.sh restart
 ```

 ### Registration

-To authenticate via gitlab you must first register your redmine instance via your gitlab
+To authenticate via gitlab you must first register your redmine instance via your gitlab.

+TODO: Set up on GitLab.

 ### Configuration

 * Login as a user with administrative privileges.
 * In top menu select "Administration".
 * Click "Plugins"
 * In plugins list, click "Configure" in the row for "Redmine Omniauth gitlab plugin"
 * Enter the Сlient ID & Client Secret shown when you registered your application via gitlab Cloud Console.
 * Check the box near "Oauth authentication"
 * Click Apply.

 Users can now to use their gitlab Account to log in to your instance of Redmine.

 Additionaly

 * Setup value Autologin in Settings on tab Authentification

 ### Other options